-Consistent with the discussion and principles above, priority provision of access for Basic Landholder Rights (BLRs) specified in Table 1-4 will be afforded where the groundwater resource is 'available' for take, and if bores are 'efficiently constructed' - that is, constructed to such a depth that they can access available water over the full range of climate and pumping conditions.
+Consistent with the discussion and principles above, priority provision of access for BLRs specified in Table 1-4 will be afforded where the groundwater resource is 'available' for take, and if bores are 'efficiently constructed' - that is, constructed to such a depth that they can access available water over the full range of climate and pumping conditions.

-1.4 Potential extreme events in groundwater WRPAs
+1.4.
+Potential extreme events in groundwater WRPAs

-1.4.1 Extreme event types, occurrence, and risk
+1.4.1.
+Extreme event types, occurrence and risk

-Risks to meeting the identified critical water needs are identified in the individual groundwater WRPAs risk assessment reports, and their associated Water Quality Management Plan (WQMP).
+Risks to meeting the identified critical water needs are identified in the individual groundwater WRPA risk assessment report, and associated Water Quality Management Plan (WQMP).
 Potential and past extreme events, as defined in section 10.51(1) of the Basin Plan are summarised in Table 1-5.